Agitation is a feeling of aggravation, annoyance, or restlessness brought on by provocation — or in some cases, little to no provocation.

 Deep breathing and meditation can help restore your sense of calm.
 Exercising and participating in activities you enjoy can also reduce stress.

 Your doctor may also refer you to a psychotherapist if these techniques fail to provide you with relief.
+If you don’t already have a psychotherapist, our Healthline FindCare tool can help you connect to one in your area.

 You should take steps to identify and limit your contact with things that cause you stress as well.
 For example, if you feel overwhelmed by your workload, discuss it with your supervisor or teacher.